 - Guns that are easy to load are ideal.
 If your kids can’t load it, then you have to do it.

 - Aftermarket darts are cheaper but often times have heavier and harder tips.
-This is fun for adults as it helps them go further, but probably not the best idea for a toddler or young child.
+This is fun for adults as it helps them go farther, but they’re probably not the best for a toddler or young child.

 - Buy extra darts.
 Our kids tend to lose, chew on, or find some way of destroying them regularly.

 15 Good Budget Nerf Guns for Young Kids in 2019